ausgerechnet/spheroscope/library/guidelines.md

   + leaving = action resulting in membership rather than membership per se
 - She joined the group
   + joining = action rather than membership
+- the EU slave nations Germany and France
+  + #57
+- star economist Thomas Pickety
+  + #57
+- The Times' Jane Smith
+  + #57

 # 25 Universal Quantification [!] #
 - ENTITY is / does something